eshwes01/travel/README.md

     9. Jesse-schoff
     10. Julian-Yu-Wu

-   Color Contrast for the whole site =>   https://coolors.co/palettes/trending
+   Color Contrast for the whole site been designed by using this https://coolors.co/palettes/trending

 ## Important Notice !!